 Today’s recipe for Vegetable Mash is a creamy comforting alternative to mashed potatoes.
 It’s made using root vegetables, garlic and butter pureed until it has a creamy silky texture.

 This post contains affiliate links.

-One of my goals here on Healthy Seasonal Recipes is to bring you inspiration for what to do with some of the underappreciated and underused root vegetables such as rutabaga, turnips, parsnips and celery root.
+One of my goals here on Healthy Seasonal Recipes is to bring you inspiration for what to do with some of the underused root vegetables such as rutabaga, turnips, parsnips and celery root.

 Besides roasting root vegetables, one of my favorite ways to prepare them is to mash them, or rather puree them.
 That is what I did here today, and the results are so good!

 Why You Should Embrace Root Vegetables

 Root Veggies are what’s called a storing crop.
 That means that they are less perishable and can be kept for longer periods of time.
 Meaning, after they are harvested they can be kept for weeks and even months without any loss of quality.

 In cold climates where it is difficult to grow crops in the winter the best way to eat locally sourced food is by using storing crops and root vegetables.